rumca-js/Django-link-archive/README.md

-Link database, with RSS functionality
+Link database, with RSS functionality.
+Similar to Reddit, but completly open source, on your local machine.

 # Features

- - Web GUI in Django
  - Local data, no algorithms, no advertisments
+ - Web GUI, accessible from anywhere (LAN, public, however it is configured)
- - Search ability (Google like), by language, author, tags
+ - Search ability (Google-like), by language, author, tags
- - Ability to provide custom plugins, parse HTML pages
+ - Ability to extend, to provide custom plugins, parse HTML pages
- - Can be used in a NAS device
+ - RSS feed support (RSS sources)
- - RSS feed sources management: adding / removing / configuration
+ - Sources management: adding, removing, configuration
- - RSS links managment: adding / removing / configuration
- - RSS links managment: bookmark support, tag support
+ - Link managment: manual adding, removing, configuration, bookmark support, tag support, admin user comments
  - Minimal aestethic: no distraction, compact layout
- - automatic / configurable RSS feed update
+ - Configurable: lists, timeouts
- - automatic / configurable git export
+ - Automatic git export, RSS source import
+ - Minimal installation, integrator may choose however to use production environment, with a good Database engine.
+Just as it is supported by Django.
+I am using SQLite without any problems.
+ - Support for web archive.
+Link rot mitigation

 ## Problems with other RSS readers